WICG/indexed-db-observers/EXPLAINER.md

   initializing: <boolean>, // If this is the initialization call for the observer.
   db: <object>, // The database connection object.
 If null, then the change
                 // was external.
-  isExternal: <string>,  // If the changes were from a different browsing context
+  isExternal: <boolean>,  // If the changes were from a different browsing context
   transaction: <object>, // A readonly transaction over the object stores that
                          // this observer is listening to.
 This is populated when
                          // an observer is called for initialization, or always